 I have some rules that make it more like a routine than a struggle to lose weight.
 I guess it will work just as well if your start weight is somewhat higher.
 Then you will probably also see much quicker results at the beginning as the potential for losing weight is higher.

 Only coffee (with a little oat-milk) and carrots from I wake up and until lunch

 At lunchtime, I have three pieces of rye bread with eg. cold cuts, salmon, mackerel, hummus, pâté.

-At about 15 o’clock porridge made from oatmeal and müsli, no sugar
+At about 15 o’clock porridge made from oatmeal and müsli, no added sugar

-During the day there are no sugary soft drinks or similar things.
-Only juice, coffee, non-alcoholic beer, or pure water.
+During the day there are no sugary soft drinks or similar things since they are not part of the life I want to live.
+Only juice, coffee, non-alcoholic beer, or pure water with sparkles.